There will be a new twist to the opening of the Royal City Farmers Market winter season at the River Market.

 UP to 80 percent of what kids learn is through what they see.

-Edward and Renee Parker Edward’s mother Renee recognized early on that her son was having some difficulty, but she couldn’t pinpoint the problem.
+Edward’s mother Renee recognized early on that her son was having some difficulty, but she couldn’t pinpoint the problem.
 When Edward started school he had a hard time learning the alphabet, while his classmates seemed to pick it up easily.
 Then he wanted to play baseball with his friends, but couldn’t catch or throw the ball like the other kids.
 “I was in grade one and they were making me do kindergarten work,” says Edward.
 Things didn’t improve by the second grade.
 Eventually his difficulty with schoolwork and inability to focus, in the classroom and on the playground, landed Edward with a diagnosis of ADD.
 “They thought he wasn’t paying enough attention when he was trying to read,” says Renee.
 “I was told to put him on Ritalin.”

 When the school told Renee that her son appeared to be bullying other children by bumping into them, she knew something really wasn’t right and took Edward to a Doctor of Optometry for a comprehensive eye exam.